chrisgherbert/wordpress-image-download/README.md

 # wordpress-image-download
-Class to help create a WordPress from a URL
+Class to help create a WordPress attachment from a URL